Does My Business Insurance Include Cyber Liability Protection?

 • Ransomware: Another type of malicious software designed to restrict a computer’s usage until the cybercriminal gets paid a ransom.
 Typically transmitted through phishing emails.

-• Phishing: The act of deliberately using emails or sketchy links to infect a computer or system with malware which then obtains important, private data or other sensitive information.
+• Phishing: The act of deliberately using emails or sketchy links to infect a computer or system with malware, which then obtains important, private data or other sensitive information.
 Users typically fall for phishing attacks because the emails or website links appear to have been sent by a familiar contact or trusted organization.

 When Do I Need Additional Cyber Liability Coverage?

-What Else Does My Business Insurance Cover?
+What Else Does Business Insurance Cover?

 • Business auto: Covers company vehicles against perils like theft, vandalism, and natural disasters.